ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This function sets the context value in a multi-part verify operation.

     The application must call `psa_verify_setup()` before calling this function.

+    For a signature algorithm that has a context parameter:

+    *   If this function is not called, the operation uses the algorithm with a zero-length or empty context.
-    For a signature algorithm with a context parameter, this function is called immediately after `psa_verify_setup()`, before calling any other function on the verify operation.
+    *   To set a non-zero-length context, call this function after `psa_verify_setup()` and before calling any other function on the verify operation.

-    If a context parameter is not required or not supported by the algorithm, either call `psa_verify_set_context()` with a zero-length context, or do not call this function.
+    If a context parameter is not supported by the algorithm, this function call can be omitted, or can be called with a zero-length context.

     The macro `PSA_ALG_SIGN_SUPPORTS_CONTEXT()` can be used to determine if a signature algorithm supports non-zero-length context values.

     If this function returns an error status, the operation enters an error state and must be aborted by calling `psa_verify_abort()`.